-The development plan addresses these differences by providing a 20-foot boundary buffer.
-This buffer has been conceptualized by way of a proposed mound or berm.
+The development plan addresses these differences by providing ample open space and buffering throughout the development.
+A 20-foot boundary buffer meets the township standards.
+The proposed buffering has been conceptualized by way of a proposed "no clear limit" and proposed additional landscaped buffering.
 Details regarding the specifications for the boundary buffer have not been provided at this time.
 A more detailed review of the proposed landscaping and buffering will be required during future phases of development.

-In addition to the boundary buffer, there are three open space lots situated throughout the development that has been designed to provide open space to the rear of a majority of the lots.
-The creation of a Homeowners Association would maintain all the proposed open spaces and stormwater retention structures.
+In addition to the boundary buffer, there are five open space lots situated throughout the development and have been designed to provide "passive and active" Open Space amenities.
+Including multiple stormwater retention basins, landscape buffering, and recreational amenities.
+The creation of a homeowners association would maintain all the proposed open spaces and stormwater retention structures.

-Pedestrian circulation would be provided by sidewalks along both sides of all dedicated rights-of-way within the development.
-Additional amenities such as a centralized playground area have been proposed along with incorporating the stormwater retention basin as a water feature.
+Pedestrian circulation would be provided by sidewalks along both sides of all dedicated rights-of-way within the development while providing walkability to amenities such as a centralized recreational field has been proposed.

-A brief review of the National Wetland Inventory Map has shown that there is a freshwater pond located on parcel 112207E212.
-The Ohio EPA, and the Corps of Engineers should be contacted to see if Section 401/404 permits are required.
+A brief review of the National Wetland Inventory Map has shown that there is a freshwater emergent wetland and Riverine located on parcel 1122111027.
+The Ohio EPA and the Corps of Engineers should be contacted to see if Section 401/404 permits are required.

-Overall, the requested project land use and proposed density are compatible with the current subdivision pattern developing throughout Goshen Township.
+Overall, the requested project land use and proposed density are compatible with the Clermont County Subdivision Regulations and the current subdivision pattern developing throughout Goshen Township.